Psykotikism/Mutant_Tanks/INFORMATION.md

 			// - Receive one of the special ammo (incendiary or explosive).
 (Only available in Left 4 Dead 2.)
 			// - Slowly regenerate back to full capacity.
 			// 32: Item reward
-			// - Give up to five items.
+			// - Receive up to five items.
 			// 64: God mode reward (temporary)
 			// - Automatically kill all special infected attackers.
 			// - Immune to all types of damage.